-The Advanced page is used to modify the advanced wireless settings for the gateway.
+The Advanced page is used to modify the advanced wireless settings for the router.
 These settings should not be changed unless you are aware of what effect they will have.

-Figure 44 - Wireless Settings - Advanced
+Figure 53 - Wireless Settings - Advanced

 OPTION DEFINITION BG Protection Mode A protective measure designed to prevent collisions among 802.11b/g modes.
 Mode options include Auto, On, or Off.
 Client Idle Timeout The time in seconds that a wireless client session can be idle before the gateway cancels the session and defines the wireless client as not connected.
 Beacon Interval: Interval of time in which the wireless gateway broadcasts a beacon which is used to synchronize the wireless network.
 Data Beacon Rate (DTIM) Enter a value in milliseconds between 1 and 255 for the Delivery Traffic Indication Message (DTIM).
 A DTIM is a countdown informing clients of the next window for listening to broadcast and multicast messages.
 Fragmentation Threshold This specifies the maximum size of a packet during the fragmentation of data to be transmitted.
 If you set this value too low, it will result in bad performance.
 RTS Threshold When the packet size is smaller than the RTS threshold, the wireless gateway will not use the RTS/CTS mechanism to send this packet.
 TX Power This determines the output power of the antenna.
 Short Preamble Enable or disable short preambles in use on the wireless network.
-Using short preambles should improve throughput, however some wireless network adapters must use long preambles.
+Using short preambles should in throughput, however some wireless network adapters must use long preambles.
+Broadcast Network Name (SSID) Broadcast Network Name (SSID) Use this to show or hide the SSID (wireless network name) of your router.

-Table 23 - Wireless Settings - Advanced Configuration Items
+Table 27 - Wireless Settings - Advanced Configuration Items